cysouw/diathesis/text/c03_summaryDia.md

 ### *Möglichkeitspassiv* (*lassen+sich+Infinitiv*) {#sec:summary-moglichkeitspassiv}

 The ~~Möglichkeitspassiv~~ (full discussion in [@sec:infinitive-lassen-reflexive-anticausative]) consists of the light verb *lassen* with infinitive and an obligatory reflexive pronoun [@next].
 The agent can be retained as a *von* prepositional phrase, so this diathesis is a passive.
-The same construction applied to intransitive verbs leads to a different diathesis, namely the *Unpersönlicher Möglichkeitspassiv* (see [@sec:summary-unpersonlicher-moglichkeitspassiv]).
+The same construction applied to intransitive verbs leads to a different diathesis, namely the *Unpersönliches Möglichkeitspassiv* (see [@sec:summary-unpersonlicher-moglichkeitspassiv]).

 ::: ex
 a.
 Der Pförtner schließt die Tür.